GrfxGuru/100-days-of-code/log.md

 **Link to work project:** [https://github.com/GrfxGuru/CodeNotesForiOS][1]

+### Day 72: April 2nd, 2017

+**Today's Progress**: The Change log
+- Installed SwiftLint, found 400 problems.
+Fixed them.
+- Reworked the buttons on detail pages to button bars to clean up the interface.
+- Fixed yet more auto-constraint issues.

+**Thoughts**
+Whilst the code was running fine, it was good to see how far off from the latest standard practices it was.
+Now it is cleaner.
+I recommend using SwiftLint.

 ### Day 71: April 1st, 2017

 **Today's Progress**: The Change log
 - Added a button on the note editing screen to enable the user to jump to the language management screen.
 - Renamed some storyboard view controllers to make for easier reading in Xcode.

 **Thoughts**